AdnanBabakan/Easyform/README.md

 ```
 After doing so you'll see that easyform wrote a text so you know easyform is there for you. :D

-Easyform as deafult uses a class called easyform-default which will be ready to use out of box which make forms look a bit cleaner than usual. if you import css like below:
+Easyform as deafult uses a class called ```easyform-default``` which will be ready to use out of box which makes forms look a bit cleaner than usual, if you import css like below:
 ```javascript
 $(document).ready(function() {
   ...